intel/pepc/README.md

 There are many Linux tools for configuring power management in Linux, and this sub-section tries to explain why we created yet another one.

-We develop, maintain, and use another project - [wult](https://github.com/intel/wult), and when we measure a computer system with 'wult', we often need to configure it, for example, enable or disable various C-states, limit CPU or uncore frequency, tweak hardware features like C1 demotion, and so on.
+We are doing a lot of work related to power and performance, such as measuring C-states latency using [wult](https://github.com/intel/wult), running various workloads and collectin power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
+We often need to configure various power and performance aspects of the system, for example, enable or disable C-states, limit CPU or uncore frequency, tweak hardware features like C1 demotion, and so on.

-This required us to use many different tools and sysfs interfaces.
-It was difficult and error-prone, until we created 'pepc', which supports everything we need for our research.
-For example, we can limit C-states for a specific CPU, or core, or package with just one simple command.
-We can enable or disable HW features without a need to remember MSR registers and bit numbers, and so on.
+Before 'pepc' was created, we had to use many different tools, such as 'cpupower' or 'lscpu', remember sysfs paths for various knobs, such a path to disable a C-state.
+This was difficult and error-prone.
+It was also not flexible enough for us.
+For example, disabling C1 only for one CPU module was a difficult task, because one has to first figure out what are the CPU numbers in that module, and then disable C1 on every CPU.
+And finally, many hardware features like C1 demotion requires knowledge of the MSR register and the bit number to toggle.
+The 'wrmsr' and 'rdmsr' are helpful tools, but they were not easy enough for us to use on a regular basis.

-This project provides the tool and various modules that other projects like 'wult' can use.
-For example, the 'CStates' module provides methods for discovering and manipulating C-states of a Linux computer system.
+We created 'pepc' to make power and performance configuration tasks easier.
+With pepc, we do not have to remember sysfs paths and platform-specific MSR (Model Spesific Register) numbers.
+The tool is flexible, supports many CPU models, well-structured, and also provides Python API for other python projects to use.

 # Authors and contributors